SilambarasanM/Natural-Language-Processing/POS-Tagger/readme.md

 http://java.sun.com/
 The JDK is needed to compile and run this assignment.

-Please supply which version of Java you are using with your submission.
-~> java -version
-will tell you which version you have.
-It should be something like "1.5.0_12".

 To build, you should have ant installed. http://ant.apache.org/
 It might also be convenient to have make.